 Congress had incorporated this loophole in order to encourage businesses.
 Stories of failure of small businesses in their first year are not uncommon.
 Thus, Congress decided to allow the filing of Chapter 7 for business debtors, instead of the costly and time taking Chapter 13, so that people are not scared of taking risks and opening businesses.
 However, whether it is beneficial for the economy or not is debatable.

-To get expert advice on bankruptcy-related problems, contact the Recovery Law Group at www.recoverylawgroup.com or call on 888-297-6203.
+To get professional advice on bankruptcy-related problems, contact the Recovery Law Group at www.recoverylawgroup.com or call on 888-297-6203.